Acciorocketships/mrs-gym/README.md

 	Description: measures the loop time of execution and pauses for the appropriate amount of time so the simulation runs with a period of DT and plays at 1x speed.

 	Arguments:
 	- dt: (float) sets the desired loop time.
-If none is given, then BulletSim.DT is used
+If None is given, then BulletSim.DT is used.

 4. `step`